Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/API/API-Only.md

 - **tokens:** responsible for decrypting captured card details and then generating a token based on a payment session.

 ---

-## Additional Security Settings

-The following recommendations are to limit potential for fraudulent activity on your Commerce Hub JS integration.

-**Recommendations**

-- Enable Re-Captcha
-- Authentication/Login requirement to access the payment page
-- Limit response back to the browser/customer
-- Follow [fraud best practices](?path=docs/Resources/Guides/Fraud/Fraud-Settings.md) for the business type or payment flow

----

-# Secure Data Capture API Only

-Description........

 ## Step 1: Security Credentials